stevenTan01/wecantthinkofone/README.md

 ### English or pseudocode description of algorithm
-If there is more than 1 spot that the explorer can move, record that spot as a checkpoint. <br>
+If the current position of the explorer does not contain the treasure, then record it as a checkpoint. <br>
-Traverse one of the paths <br>
+Traverse one step towards a direction <br>
 Invoke the recursive abstraction <br>

 ### class(es), with fields and methods